The programme will be led by a board of Directors who will provide Fellows with diverse perspectives.

 Professor Chris Ponting

-Prof Chris Ponting is a Professor of Medical Bioinformatics at the University of Edinburgh, and the Director of Data Innovation at the Institute for Genetics and Molecular Medicine.
+Prof Chris Ponting is a Professor of Medical Bioinformatics at the University of Edinburgh, and the Director of Data Innovation at the Institute of Genetics and Cancer.

 Prof Ponting leads the XDF Programme.
 He was trained first in particle physics before pursuing a successful career in biomedicine, so knows first-hand the skills necessary for Fellows to transition into “Big Data Biomedicine”.
 He was Chair of the MRC Bioinformatics Training Panel, Founding Director of the MRC CGAT Training Centre, and jointly led the ELIXIR European Training Platform.
 His research is in computational and experimental genomics, specifically on the molecular and genetic mechanisms of disease, and he has recruited individuals with diverse backgrounds, from physics and computer science, to biology and biochemistry, to his research group.